 Politics, Philosophy & Economics

 Politics, Philosophy & Economics aims to bring moral, economic and political theory to bear on the analysis, justification and criticism of political and economic institutions and public policies.
 The Editors are committed to publishing peer-reviewed papers of high quality using various methodologies from a wide variety of normative perspectives.
+PPE was founded by Gerald Gaus and is currently co-edited by Thomas Christiano.

 Our faculty are able to spend more time on research and publish more than standard faculty positions because of the Freedom Center's support and focus on research.